 According to Joe Leonard, Ned was also brought into the Squad from an early stage to support their operations.
 In his papers, he makes the following claim.
 “The Tipperary Volunteers (Breen, Treacy, Robinson and Hogan) returned to their area on or about 20 Feb 1920.
 The unit consisted of O’Daly, Leonard, Barrett, Doyle, Keogh, Slattery, Byrne, Bolster, Eddie Byrne, Ben Byrne, Reilly, Kennedy, Hanlon and Ned Breslin.
 His role in the squad was also confirmed in Vinny Byrne‘s papers.

-Ned took part and was captured at the Custom House.
-Ned’s role has been well documented as he was arrested by the Auxiliaries as they claimed he had a bullet in the lining of his jacket.
+Ned took part in the Custom House attack and was captured.
+Ned’s role has been well documented as he was arrested by the Auxiliaries who claimed he had a bullet in the lining of his jacket.
 I was aware from an old grand-aunt that Ned was tortured at the hands of the Auxies.
-He had a few nails badly damaged on his hands.
-In the Mountjoy arrest entry sheet, his height was shown as 5-foot.
+He had a few fingernails badly damaged on his hands.
+In the Mountjoy prisoner entry sheet, his height was shown as 5 feet.
 Ned was about 5 ft 6.
 It is believed that he was brought to Mountjoy on a stretcher and his height was estimated from a lying position.
-He and the other men were tried by court marital by a British officer named Brigadier F S Montague-Bates.
+He and the other men were tried by court martial by a British officer named Brigadier F S Montague-Bates.
 Ned’s wife claimed, as others have, that the men were sentenced to death but were saved by the signing of the treaty.
-I have been unable to confirm this but will continue to research.
+I have been unable to confirm this but will continue to research. *

-Ned was part of the first Dublin Guards who took over Beggers Bush after the treaty in Feb 1922.
-In May 1922, he was promoted to Commandant in an ever expanding Free State Army.
+Ned was part of the first Dublin Guards who took over Beggars Bush after the treaty in February 1922.
+In May 1922, he was promoted to Commandant in an ever-expanding Free State Army.

-Ned was re-commissioned back into the Army during the Emergency as an officer.
-He died September 1959 and is buried with Mary at Balgriffin Cemetery.
+Ned was re-commissioned back into the Army during the Emergency as an officer in the 26th Battalion.
+He died on 24 September 1959 and is buried with Mary at Balgriffin Cemetery, near Portmarnock, Co Dublin.